Blackjack: How to get the true count

 You know the basic strategy and that 10s are never split.

-The dealer is a bad player with the 5 showings.
+The dealer is a bad player with the 5 showing.

 The true count of a pair of 10s against a dealer 6 is identical, but it only needs to be +4 instead of +5.

 If the dealer shows a 10, and you have a hard 10, you will not follow the basic strategy.
-Normaly, in this situation you would hit.
+Normally, in this situation, you would hit.
 However, if the true count is positive, you will double down.

 If the count is greater than +2, you can deviate from your basic strategy.
 You would normally hit this hand.
 However, if it is positive, you will stand and hope that the dealer busts when she gets a 10.

 These are the ten most crucial basic strategy deviations that depend on the true count.
-Search for phrases such as “Illustrious 18,” or “Fab 4”.
-(The “Fab 4” refers to when you should surrender based upon the count.
+Search for phrases such as “Illustrious 18” or “Fab 4”.
+(The “Fab 4” refers to when you should surrender based on the count.)

 Conclusion